 The purpose of this Policy is to promote principles of good corporate governance by providing for the reporting and addressing of concerns about possible relevant wrongdoing as described below.
-This policy affirms the commitment of the NTMA to creating a workplace culture that encourages the making of protected disclosures and provides protection for disclosers.
+This Policy affirms the commitment of the National Treasury Management Agency ("NTMA" or "Agency") to creating a workplace culture that encourages the making of protected disclosures and provides protection for disclosers.

 The NTMA has adopted procedures (the "Procedures") for the making of disclosures by reporting persons and dealing with those disclosures for the purposes of Section 6 and 6A of the Protected Disclosures Act 2014, as amended (the "Protected Disclosures Act"), which was amended to transpose the obligations of Directive (EU) 2019/1937, (the "EU Whistleblowing Directive").
-These Procedures are available on the Intranet or on request from Compliance@ntma.ie.
+These Procedures are available on the Intranet or on request from ProtectedDisclosures@ntma.ie.

 This Policy is without prejudice to any mandatory reporting requirements which may apply as a matter of law (including those referred to in section 6 of this Policy).
 For the purposes of this Policy, the making of any Disclosure is a voluntary matter for a reporting person.
-However, reporting persons should be aware that the NTMA Anti-Fraud Policy requires that any suspicion of fraud must be reported; the procedures for making any such report and for its subsequent evaluation, investigation and escalation by the NTMA are as set out in the NTMA Anti-Fraud Policy.
+However, reporting persons, who are employees of the NTMA, should be aware that the NTMA Anti-Fraud Policy requires that any suspicion of fraud must be reported; the procedures for making any such report and for its subsequent evaluation, investigation and escalation by the NTMA are as set out in the NTMA Anti-Fraud Policy.
 Please note that this Policy may be amended from time to time at the discretion of the NTMA.
 Such amendments will be notified to reporting persons at that time.